Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/meletis-and-durscheid-2022-writing-systems-and-their-use/signed-writing-as-a-pressure-test-for-general-writing-theory.md

 - what does signed writing reveal about the present limits of general writing theory when one of its strongest recent grapholinguistic statements is used as the lead case?

-The claim of this paper is not that Meletis and Durscheid fail in any simple or dismissive sense.
+The claim of this paper is not that Meletis and Dürscheid fail in any simple or dismissive sense.
 On the contrary, they are useful precisely because the book is strong.
 It gives writing internal structure, treats the autonomy question more carefully than older work, takes materiality seriously, and handles typology with unusual self-awareness.

 That is what makes it the right lead case.